nygeog/beh_public/meetings/readme.md

 * We don't have Geotagged Video Capture (have to pay for that).
 * Not sure about Count of Members, it says we have 1, then 6 on another page, then it says we can add members for $0 per new member.

-####Work
+####Work:

-* NAAS - 4-5 more full days for Network Buffers and documentation.
+* NAAS - 4 more full days for Network Buffers and documentation.
 5 Geographies done for
 	* population density (2000 and 2010 census),
 	* % poverty (2000 and 2010 census),
 	* median household income (2000 and 2010 census),